 Educate citizens in an interconnected world.

 COVID19 is a pandemic that shows us how interconnected we are globally.
-Problems and isolated actions no longer exist.
-Successful people in the coming decades must be able to understand this interrelationship and navigate across limits to take advantage of their differences and work collaboratively.
+There are no longer isolated problems and actions.
+Successful people in the coming decades must be able to understand this interrelationship and navigate across boundaries to leverage their differences and work in a collaborative way.

 Redefine the role of the educator.

 The notion of the educator as the possessor of the knowledge that imparts wisdom to his students is no longer fit for the purpose of a globalized education.
 Since students can gain access to knowledge and even learn a technical skill, through a few clicks on their phones, tablets and computers, the role of the educator has to be redefined.
 This may mean that the role of educators should move towards facilitating youth development as contributing members of society.
 Since students can gain access to knowledge and even learn a technical skill, through a few clicks on their phones, tablets, and computers, the role of the educator has to be redefined.
 This may mean that the role of educators should move towards facilitating the development of young people as contributing members of society.

 In this ever-changing global environment, students require resilience and adaptability, skills that are proving essential to navigate effectively through this pandemic.
 Looking ahead, some of the most important skills employers will be looking for will be creativity, communication, and collaboration.
 This along with empathy and emotional intelligence; and being able to work across demographic lines to harness the power of the collective through teamwork.
 Looking to the future, some of the most important skills employers will look for will be creativity, communication, and collaboration.
 This along with empathy and emotional intelligence; and to be able to work across demographic lines to harness the power of the collective through teamwork.